-Our community advisors and professional staff members will plan many activities for our residential students.
-Additionally, living on campus also makes it easier to attend student organization meetings and events.
+Our Community Advisors (CAs) and professional staff members plan many activities for our residential students.
+Additionally, living on campus also makes it easier to attend student organization meetings and participate in even more events.
 There are hundreds of student organizations to join, and if there is not one that fits your interests, there is the opportunity to start one!
-We recommend you visit our friends in Student Involvement at http://involvement.tcnj.edu.
+We recommend you visit our friends in Student Involvement at http://involvement.tcnj.edu to view an updated list of student organizations.